shannonrothe/windicss-craco-plugin/README.md

 If you are already using Tailwind CSS for your app, please consult the [documentation](https://windicss.netlify.app/guide/migration.html) on migrating.

-### All set.

-That's all, fire up your app and enjoy the speed!

-## Caveats

-## windicss-webpack-plugin
+## Notes

-This plugin should be used in conjunction with the [windicss-webpack-plugin](https://github.com/windicss/windicss-webpack-plugin) since it overrides Webpack configuration.
+This plugin comes with [https://github.com/windicss/windicss-webpack-plugin](windicss-webpack-plugin) integrated already.
+Options passed via the `options` property as above will be passed directly to the `windicss-webpack-plugin` constructor.

 ## Credits